idea-statica/ideastatica-public/src/Examples/CheckbotBimLink/readme.md

 ## Intro

-Here we provied a simple example on how to create a link with IDEA StatiCa Checkbot and a FEA Application using our BimApiLink Framework.
+Here we provied two simple examples on how to create a link with IDEA StatiCa Checkbot and either a FEA or CAD Application using our BimApiLink Framework.

 There are typically some requirements to ensure a connection can be completed successfully with Checkbot.
+In these examples we provide Fake/Mock/Simulation API's for both the CAD and FEA applications, which should be replaced by your application API.

 You can read more about this [here](https://github.com/idea-statica/ideastatica-public/wiki/Linking-an-Application-with-Checkbot).

 Before creating your own link we always encourage you to get in-touch with us to discuss co-operation.